 Think beauty, think Golden Blonde.
 With just enough yellow pigment to create warmth, the NXT Golden Blonde tone-on-tone colours have been created with glamorous, glossy manes in mind.
 Perfect for adding richness to natural blondes, these reflects are also ideal for toning lightened or bleached hair.

-These mildly oxidising semi-permanent hair colours are free from ammonia, parabens and PPDs.
+These mildly oxidising semi-permanent hair colours are free from ammonia and parabens.
 They’re formulated with anti-fade technology which means that the colourist can be confident that the salon fresh look they’ve created will last from 18-24 washes.

 There are 39 intermixable shades for you to choose from.
 See our colour chart for details.
 For perfect results apply to clean towel-dried hair using a tint bowl and brush.
 Mix one part of the golden blonde shade with two parts of our specialist low peroxide cream developer using a tint bowl and brush and allow to develop.
 For normal hair colouring, development time is 20 minutes, but this should be adjusted if you are using heat, if hair has just been through another chemical process or if using to colour refresh and tone.